pbatard/nvBrightness/README.md

 ### But I didn't even finish my question!!

 And I already told you above that I am not planning to expand this software for your specific wishes.
-So if you want contrast control, alternate key mappings, dark mode menus, more fine grained monitor support and whatnot, you're going to have to ask elsewhere.
+So if you want contrast control, alternate key mappings, more fine grained monitor support and whatnot, you're going to have to ask elsewhere.

 ## Note to nVidia